 Here are some more detailed questions that we are often asked:

 Our Pathway is open to citizens of Australia and New Zealand and Australian permanent residents who have completed a medical degree from an accredited Australian university, or are in their final year of study.
 For detailed criteria, please visit our Essential information page.

 The QRGP is happy to provide support and vocational guidance to ADF Trainees where a long-term rural engagement is considered likely, however we do not accept direct entry applications from students with ADF commitments.

 The training and placement of medical ADF Trainees is coordinated by the ADF and placement at specific locations is required both during training and once Fellowship is achieved.
-The vast majority of these placement sites are not in rural locations.
+Most of these placement sites are not in rural locations.
 ADF Trainees have significant service return requirements, which generally do not fit with rural and remote placement.

 Yes.
-The QRGP is not the only track to a Rural Generalist career.
-If you want to pursue a career as a Rural Generalist independently, we recommend you enrol with ACRRM or RACGP for Fellowship training.
-Here are some things to consider:
+The QRGP is not the only conduit to a Rural Generalist career.
+If you want to pursue a career as a Rural Generalist independently, we recommend you discuss your interest further with ACRRM or RACGP.

 On occasion, the QRGP seeks interest from postgraduate medical officers who may be interested in joining the Pathway.
 For more information click here.